nikodemus/foolang/README.md

 end
 ```

-## Repository organization:
+## Repository Organization

+In rough order of interest:

 ```
-docs/      Markdown files for the https://foolang.org website elisp/     Emacs mode for Foolang ext/       External C code included in the runtime, like dtoa.c. foo/       Foolang code, including prelude, self hosting, tests, and examples c/         Scaffolding for transpiled-to-C code src/       Rust code for the bootstrap interpreter tests/     Rust code for integration tests
+foo/       Foolang code, including prelude, self hosting, tests, and examples src/       Rust code for the bootstrap interpreter docs/      Markdown files for the https://foolang.org website elisp/     Emacs mode for Foolang c/         Scaffolding for transpiled-to-C code tests/     Rust code for integration tests ext/       External C code included in the runtime, like dtoa.c.
 ```